 #5 is toxic and when it happens, neither spouse is going to have peace or happiness...

 5. Holding Grudges and “Keeping Score” Can Lead to Divorce.

 If you’ve been married longer than 15 minutes, chances are good that your spouse has done something to offend you and you’ve done something to offend him/her.
 When our words or actions cause harm, we need to be quick to admit fault and seek forgiveness.
 When your spouse has wronged you, you need to offer grace quickly so that trust can start being rebuilt and there’s no room for bitterness to take root in your heart.
 Don’t use past hurts as ammunition in arguments.
 Let grace flow freely in your marriage.
 No marriage can survive without it.

-6. Trusting Your “Feelings” More Than Your Commitments Can Lead to Divorce.
+6. Trusting Your “Feelings” More Than Your Commitments Can Be One of the Habits That Lead to Divorce.

 There are going to be days when you might not “feel” like being married, but feelings are fickle and they were never intended to be our primary advisor in major decisions.
 “Feelings” often lead people into adultery.
 The healthiest couples have discovered that love is a commitment; not just a feeling.
 Their commitment to each other perseveres regardless of what they’re feeling.
 The strength of that commitment allows them to have a deeper intimacy, a stronger connection and a happier marriage.

 #7 happens with pride replaces thoughtfulness in the relationship…

 7. Making Decisions Without Consulting Your Spouse Can Lead to Divorce.

 Our pride can often convince us that we don’t have to answer to anyone, and we should be able to make decisions without consulting anyone.
 Pride has been the downfall of so many marriages.
 The healthiest couples have learned that EVERY decision they make as individuals will have some level of impact on each other, so they respectfully and thoughtfully consult each other in every decision.